esom4/esom4/README.md

-# Esoma
+# Esom4
-Esoma is a Python project that scrapes public genetic databases to find genetic mutations from an input file.
+Esom4 is a tool that scrapes public genetic databases to find genetic mutations from an input file.
 This project can be used for academic research or clinical applications.
 ## Prerequisites
-Before using Esoma, you will need to do the following:
+Before using Esom4, you will need to do the following:
 1. Clone the repository to your local machine.
 2. Install Python 3.x and the following packages:
 - requests